vector-of-bool/bpt/docs/guide/design.rst

 ``dds`` has been designed from the very beginning as an extremely opinionated hybrid *build system* and *package manager*.
 Unlike most build systems however, ``dds`` has a hyper-specific focus on a particular aspect of software
-development: C++ libraries.
+development: C and C++ libraries.

 This may sound pointless, right?
 Libraries are useless unless we can use them to build applications!

-Indeed, applications *are* essential, but that is "not our job."
+Indeed, applications *are* essential, but that is "not our job" with ``dds``.

-Another design decision is that ``dds`` is built to be driven by automated tools as well as humans. ``dds`` will not build your AAA console game, nor will it compile an OS kernel.
-Instead, the build system of your AAA console game or OS kernel can *use* ``dds``.
+Another design decision is that ``dds`` is built to be driven by automated tools as well as humans. ``dds`` is not designed to entirely replace existing build systems and package management solutions.
+Rather, it is designed to be easy to integrate *with* existing systems and tools.

 Background
 **********

-I'm going to say something somewhat controversial: C++ doesn't need "package management."
-At least, not *generalize* "package management."
+I'm going to say something somewhat controversial: C and C++ don't need "package management."
+At least, not *generalized* "package management."
 C++ needs *library* "package management."

 The C and C++ compilation model is inherently *more complex* than almost any other language in use today.
 This isn't to say "bad," but rather than it is